aha-app/netlify-flexsearch/README.md

 You might find this library useful if:

-1. You are building static site on Netlify and you would like to implement search.
+1. You are building a static site on Netlify and you would like to implement search.
 2. You need to index a large enough quantity of data that building an in-browser search index will cause performance problems.
 3. You don't want to add a third-party service such as Algolia.